-The Ethics Review Board (ERB) seeks to uphold and enforce high ethical standards and promote the public's confidence in the government of the City of New Orleans.
+The New Orleans Ethics Review Board (ERB) seeks to uphold and enforce high ethical standards and promote the public's confidence in the government of the City of New Orleans.

-I now serve as Chair.
-Mr. Howard Rodgers, III is our Vice Chair, and Reverend Brandon M. Boutin is our Secretary.
+Leadership.
+I now serve as Chair of the ERB.
+Mr. Howard Rodgers, III, serves as our Vice Chair, and Elizabeth Livingston de Calderon serves as our Secretary.